AtlasOfLivingAustralia/spatial-hub/TEST.README.md

 ## Todo
-the latest Chrome driver > 89 is not working yet.
+Chrome driver > 89 is not available for webdirver

-Use npm to set the chrome driver version and reference the lib path from node_modules
+Use npm to set the chrome driver version and reference the lib path from node_modules Add `"chromedriver": "89.0.0"` to package.json
+Run `npm install`

     In ./gebConfig.groovy